Title I Academic Support

 The Title I Academic Support Program benefits identified students in grades K-5 at Helen R. Ealy Elementary and Shoreline Elementary.
-Our Title I Teachers and eleven Educational Assistants provide support services for children in concepts taught in their regular classroom studies, emphasizing reading and math.
+Our Title I Instructional Tutors are certified teachers who provide support services for children in concepts taught in their regular classroom studies, emphasizing reading and math.

-Title I is a Federally funded program through a law called the Elementary and Secondary Education Act (ESEA).
+Title I is a Federally funded program through a law called the Every Student Succeeds Act (ESSA).
 Congress renews this law periodically and our district’s funding is determined annually.
 Our district’s allocation is based on our community’s census poverty count, although poverty is not a determining factor for a child to be part of the program.

 How does Title I help my child?

-Children are referred by their classroom teachers to Title I or are identified bythe DIBELS tests that are given three times per year – Fall, January, and the end of the year.
-For information see: http://reading.uoregon.edu/assessment/dibels.php Students receive services based on their individual need for help.
-Other data is also used to determine eligibility for services - Kindergarten testing, MEAP testing, classroom testing, classroom performance, or parent requests for services.
+Children are referred by their classroom teachers to Title I or are identified by the DIBELS tests and math screeners that are given three times per year – Fall, January, and the end of the year.
+Students receive services based on their individual need for help.
+Other data is also used to determine eligibility for services - Kindergarten testing, MStep testing, classroom testing, classroom performance, or parent requests for services.